Pamperito74/luna-qr/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature Request
 about: Suggest a new feature or improvement
-title: "[Feature] "
+title: "🌎 Feature"
-labels: enhancement
+labels: feature
 assignees: ''
 ---